phongtdng/Coursework-Data-Harvesting/README.md

 ## Read Me

-### 1. Title: Scraping data on personal health products from Mercadona and Clarel to determine price differences between male and non-male marketed products
+### Scraping data on personal health products from Mercadona and Clarel to determine price differences between male and non-male marketed products

-### 2. Project description
+### 1. Project description

 This assignment aims to investigate price differences in personal care products in Spain.
 More specifically, are male personal care products priced differently compared to non-male products?
 To obtain the data needed for this analysis, data on personal health care products is scraped from the website of Mercadona and Clarel, a large Spanish supermarket and drugstore chain respectively.
 Then, mean comparisons are performed to determine any price differences between male and non-male products for different types of personal health products.

-### 3. Table of contents
+### 2. Table of contents

     1. Introduction
     2. Libraries